 So overall, aside from the problematic sexual assault part, this was another enjoyable book in the series that fixed most of the issues I had with the first one and kept me gripped with it’s plot, characters, and emotion!

-Fans of Book 1 in Emma V. Leech's Les Corbeaux: The French Vampire Legend Series.
-Fans of vampires, witches, tortured heroes, and romance.
-Anyone who likes emotional characters, relationship drama, unusual but sweet family relationships, and tension-filled plots.
+Fans of Book 1 in Emma V. Leech's The French Vampire Legend Series.
+Anyone who likes vampires, witches, emotional characters, romance, unusual but sweet family relationships, and tension-filled plots.